molpopgen/fwdpp/doc/md/policies.md

 };
 ~~~

 When a gamete is mutated, we need to decide how to insert it into the __glist__.
-This ``gamete insertion policy'' takes a const reference to an __gtype__ and a non-const pointer to an __glist__ as arguments, and returns an __glist::iterator__.
+This "gamete insertion policy'' takes a const reference to an __gtype__ and a non-const pointer to an __glist__ as arguments, and returns an __glist::iterator__.
 Again, under the infinitely-many sites model, a gamete with a new mutation is guaranteed to be unique, so we can simply insert it:

 ~~~{.cpp}
 auto gamete_insertion_policy = [](const gtype & g,glist * __gametes) {